 Ok, naivety and pride can make you believe everything, no matter how stupid it is.

-However, he and his followers see themselves as yogis … maybe, the first yogis of the Karma Kaygue Tradition who do not live in caves, solitude or the forest and who do not have to rely on renunciation but on (samsaric) joys like bungee jumping, fast motorbike races, parachuting, sex etc.
+However, Nydahl and his followers see themselves as yogis.
+Yogis are basically renunciate meditators who live in solitude.
+Undistracted they dedicate their lives to purify their minds and to realise the ultimate nature (shunyata, emptiness) of things.
+The Diamond Way movement followers seem to be the first “yogis” of the Karma Kaygue Tradition who do not live in caves, solitude or the forest and who do not have to rely on renunciation but on (samsaric) joys like bungee jumping, fast motorbike races, parachuting, sex etc.

 Having said this, there are also some good things about Ole Nydahl and his Diamond Way Buddhism:

 - It is not too difficult to leave the group – though similar to NKT, going to other Buddhist teachers, Buddhist centers or Buddhist traditions is strongly discouraged, seen as a grave fault and a threat to the lineage … similar to NKT, Nydahl and his followers share the same attitude of sectarianism with Kelsang Gyatso and his followers¹